Skip to content

 Status note

 This page addresses research, funding, and cooperation inquiries.
 The research is currently self-funded without external third-party funding; any third-party funding or consortium contributions acquired are disclosed publicly upon acceptance.
+Maturity is at the research-and-validation stage; a pilot together with user authorities is the intended next step.
 Operational deployment of security software is not the subject of this page.

 What we offer